Frequently Asked Questions – Assessment

 The OTC, a not-for-profit organisation, has a three-fold function:

-- the assessment of qualifications and skills of overseas-trained occupational therapists for the purpose of migration to Australia under the Department of Education and Training and Department of Immigration and Border Protection skilled migration program for the occupation of occupational therapist ANZSCO Code 252411;
+- the assessment of qualifications and skills of overseas-trained occupational therapists for the purpose of migration to Australia under the Australian Government, Department of Education and Training and Department of Immigration and Border Protection skilled migration program for the occupation of occupational therapist ANZSCO Code 252411;

 - the assessment of qualifications and skills of overseas-trained occupational therapists for the purpose of registration to practise in Australia;